top of page

 Did You Always Want to be a Professional Musician?

 Not at all.
+Playing music for a living was never part of my plan.
 Between being a military kid surrounded by jets and watching too much Top Gun, I wanted to be a fighter pilot for as long as I can remember.
 I had to make a tough choice when I got to high school...Band or JROTC.
 I couldn’t do both.
 I chose JROTC for 9th-11th grade.
 Unfortunately, my senior year I found out the hard truth that with my very well documented asthma history I wasn’t eligible for any branch of the military.
 I was devastated.
 I felt the need, “the need for speed” and now the closest I could get to being in the military was as a cashier at the Old Navy.
+I was pretty sad about it for awhile, seriously since I was like 4 that's all I wanted to do.

 How Did You Get Started?